anilzen/anilzen.github.io/content/post/2023/splitting-spacetime/index.md

 $t(r) = \sqrt{1+r^2}.$
 This construction seems weird and arbitrary when you first encounter it.
 Why would you do something like this?
 How is this surface a _snapshot_?
 Why not pick another transformation?

 Many relativists feel that hyperboloidal surfaces are somewhat unnatural, lacking the simplicity and elegance of the Cauchy or characteristic approaches.
-The usual argument goes like this: spacelike surfaces constructed by far-away observers are necessarily hyperboloidal.
-But this is an asymptotic argument that requires familiarity with Penrose diagrams as mathematical idealizations.
-It's not intuitive.
 Below, I demonstrate how hyperboloidal surfaces extend the mathematical notion of a sphere to relativity and satisfy a physical principle, which, hopefully, is more intuitive for splitting spacetime into space and time.
 The concepts that we'll encounter will lead us to speculations in the quantum realm.

 ### Mathematical notion
 _Hyperboloids as analogs of spheres in spacetime._